kidaa30/RealTimeTraffic/README.md

 A demo of this system, please visit : http://210.75.252.140:8080/infoL/sslk_weibo.html

-the traffic condition updates 30 seconds.
+the traffic condition updates every 30 seconds.

 To Deploy: